 Original Broadway Cast, 1949 (Columbia/Sony) (5 / 5) Romantic and durable, this great Rodgers and Hammerstein score ranges from operatic to 1940s swing to quasi-Polynesian to Americana, yet each song is perfectly appropriate in terms of character and situation.
-Hearing the unsurpassed portrayals of Emile de Becque and Nellie Forbush created by Ezio Pinza and Mary Martin is a sheer joy.
+Hearing the unsurpassed portrayals of the expatriate French planter Emile de Becque and U.S. navy nurse Nellie Forbush created by Ezio Pinza and Mary Martin is a sheer joy.
 Wonderful songs like “Some Enchanted Evening” and “A Cockeyed Optimist” were written specifically for their talents, and their interpretations of these classics remain untouched.
 No subsequent recording presents a more glowing performance of South Pacific.
 Pinza’s performance of “This Nearly Was Mine” will give you goose bumps, and the charm and heartfelt optimism of Martin’s Nellie leaps from the recording in every one of her songs, from her aforementioned introductory number to “I’m Gonna Wash That Man Right Outta My Hair” to “A Wonderful Guy” to “Honey Bun.”
-Juanita Hall as Bloody Mary is also terrific, and as Lt.
-Cable, William Tabbert sings “Younger Than Springtirne” and “You’ve Got to Be Carefully Taught” sweetly.
-Note that this album was recorded in two formats: on acetate discs, as heard on the latest edition, and on magnetic tape, as heard on a prior CD release.
-The disc drawn from the tapes is technically superior, but the other one offers some bonus tracks, so collectors may want to own both. — Gerard Alessandrini
+Juanita Hall as Bloody Mary is terrific in “Bali Ha’i” and “Happy Talk,” and as Lt.
+Cable, William Tabbert sings “Younger Than Springtime” and “You’ve Got to Be Carefully Taught” sweetly.
+Note that this album was recorded in two formats: on acetate discs, as heard on the CD edition that was released in 1998, and on magnetic tape, as heard on prior and subsequent releases.
+The recordings drawn from the tapes are technically superior, so be sure to acquire those through CD purchase, digital download, or whatever method you prefer. — Gerard Alessandrini